Carnforth: History

-The name "Carnforth" is thought to derive from its old function as a ford of the River Keer on which it is situated.
-Over time the descriptive name "Keer-ford" may have morphed into the modern "Carnforth".
+The name Carnforth is thought to derive from its old function as a ford of the River Keer on which it is situated.
+Over time, the descriptive name Keer-ford may have morphed into the modern Carnforth.
 An alternative explanation is that the name derives from 'Chreneforde' and is Anglo-Saxon in origin, as cited in the Victoria County History of Lancashire.
+Another explanation is that it derives from the Old English cranford meaning 'crane ford'.

 Much of the history of Carnforth revolves around the railway and ironworks.
 Vast deposits of limestone located locally made Carnforth an ideal place for an ironworks, as limestone is a key component of the smelting process.
-In 1846 the Carnforth Ironworks Company established a works, located near the railway station.
-In the same year a recession occurred in the Earl of Dudley ironworks in Worcestershire, this meant there was a surplus of workers.
+In 1846, the Carnforth Ironworks Company established a works near to the railway station.
+In the same year, a recession occurred in the Earl of Dudley ironworks in Worcestershire, which meant there was a surplus of workers.
 A number of workers moved to the ironworks and lived in the nearby company village of Dudley (now called Millhead).
-In 1864 the Carnforth Haematite Company took over the works and production was vastly increased due to iron ore that was brought in by rail from the Furness Peninsula.
-By 1872 steel production became the main focus for the works using the new Bessemer process.
-By 1889 this process had failed.
-Iron production continued at the works until 1929 when it eventually closed down.
-The site was taken over by the War Department as an ordnance depot and remained as such until the 1960s.
-From then to the present the site is now an industrial estate housing several businesses.
+In 1864, the Carnforth Haematite Company took over the works and production was vastly increased due to iron ore that was brought in by rail from the Furness Peninsula.
+By 1872, steel production became the main focus for the works using the new Bessemer process; this process had failed by 1879.

+Iron production continued at the works until 1929, when it eventually closed down.
+The site was taken over by the War Department, as an ordnance depot and remained as such until the 1960s.
+From then to the present, the site is now an industrial estate housing several businesses.

 In the 19th century, Carnforth grew from a small village into a railway town when it became the junction of three major railways.
-Carnforth Motive Power Depot was located to the west of the West Coast Main Line and was one of the last to retain an allocation of steam locomotives until mid-1968.
+Carnforth Motive Power Depot was located to the west of the West Coast Main Line and, until mid-1968, was one of the last to retain an allocation of steam locomotives.
 The buildings are now occupied by West Coast Railways who still maintain and overhaul steam locos in their premises.
 The concrete locomotive coaling tower is a rare survivor.

-With the closure of Carnforth MPD in 1968, Carnforth railway station facilities were reduced.
-The main line platforms were closed in May 1970 and subsequently removed when the line was electrified two years later, although services still run on the Furness line and the Leeds–Morecambe line (the Bentham line).
+With the closure of Carnforth MPD in 1968, the station's facilities were reduced.
+The main line platforms were closed in May 1970 and subsequently removed when the line was electrified two years later, although services still run on the Furness line and the Bentham Line.

-From the 1920s to the 1980s Morphy's Mill, in Oxford Street, was a major employer of women in Carnforth.
-Contrary to its name it was not a mill but a factory making blouses and other garments.
+From the 1920s to the 1980s, Morphy's Mill, in Oxford Street, was a major employer of women in Carnforth.
+Contrary to its name, it was not a mill but a factory making blouses and other garments.